arnold-c/OutbreakDetection/manuscript/manuscript.typ

 This effect is more exaggerated for some metrics (detection delays, proportion of time in alert, and number of unavoidable cases) than for others (accuracy).
 In general, the increase in accuracy with higher testing rates is accompanied with longer testing delays.
 This reflects the change from highly sensitive systems with low thresholds to more specific systems with higher thresholds at higher testing rates.
-For static noise, similar detection delays are observed for all test and noise magnitudes, with most of the variation attributable to the change in the testing rate (means of -3.7 to 36.1 days).
+For static noise, similar detection delays are observed for all test and noise magnitudes, with most of the variation attributable to the change in the testing rate (means of 24.0 to 36.3 days).
-Under dynamical noise, there are clearer differences in the performance of perfect and imperfect diagnostic tests, with the separation of outcomes occurring later than observed for surveillance accuracy ($Lambda(8)$ vs $Lambda(2)$ #sym.dash.em @fig-delay and @fig-accuracy #sym.dash.em respectively).
+Under dynamical noise, a difference in the performance of perfect and imperfect diagnostic tests arise under high magnitudes of dynamical noise ($gt.eq Lambda (6)$) (@fig-delay).
-With large amounts of dynamical noise ($Lambda(8)$), the mean detection delay of the 90% and 85% imperfect tests range from -17.5 days to 3.2 days, and from -25.2 days to -3.4 days, respectively.
+As the optimal threshold for imperfect tests drops to $approx$ 0, frequent alerts translate to large negative detection delays ($lt.double$ -100 days).
-Negative delays indicate that alerts are being triggered before the start of the outbreak and is correlated with the proportion of the time series that is under alert, with larger negative delays associated with more and/or longer alert periods (@fig-alert-proportion, @fig-num-alerts, @fig-alert-duration).
+Negative delays indicate that alerts are being triggered before the start of the outbreak and is correlated with a greater proportion of the time series that is under alert, resulting from fewer, but far longer, alert periods (@fig-alert-proportion, @fig-num-alerts, @fig-alert-duration).
-Long detection delays manifest as large numbers of unavoidable cases (i.e., cases that occur between the outbreak start and its detection) (@fig-unavoidable).
+Long detection delays can manifest as large numbers of unavoidable cases (i.e., cases that occur between the outbreak start and its detection) (@fig-unavoidable).
-Given the exponential trajectory of infections in the initial phase of an outbreak, the pattern of unavoidable cases follows the same shape as for detection delays, but more exaggerated.
+However, the large negative detection delays associated with high dynamical noise regimes and imperfect diagnostic tests can counter intuitively produce large numbers of unavoidable cases, too, as long, sustained alerts translate to "missed" outbreaks as each alert can only "detect" one outbreak.

 #figure(
   image("manuscript_files/plots/optimal-thresholds_prop-alert-plot.svg"),